 net start msiserver

 Note: These commands will first Stop the windows update service and its related services.
-Then rename the SoftwareDistribution folder to SoftwareDistribution.old ( Where windows store update files If any files in this folder get corrupted this may cause windows updates fails to install. ) After that restart the windows update and its related services.
+Then rename the SoftwareDistribution folder to SoftwareDistribution.old ( Where windows store update files If any files in this folder get corrupted this may cause windows updates fail to install.)
+After that restart the windows update and its related services.

-After clear Buggy update files simply run the windows update troubleshooter to check and fix if any other problem prevents windows update to download and install.
+After clearing Buggy update files simply run the windows update troubleshooter to check and fix if any other problem prevents the windows update to download and install.
 To run the update troubleshooter.